-The day I started to write novels, I was faced with a new problem.
-Classic novels that I want to read on my iPad or Kindle device (if I had one) for inspiration are not readily available in original e-reader format.
-I found out, to my chagrin, that the major publishers that control the most famous novels that I want to read on my electronic devices, including my iPhone, have not joined the eBook party yet.
+When I began penning my novels, I was faced with another problem.
+Classic novels that I want to read on my iPad or Laptop for inspiration are not readily available in original form through e-reader format.
+After doing some research, I found out that the major publishers who control the the rights to most of the famous novels that I want to read on my electronic devices, including my iPhone, have not joined the eBook party yet.
 Even though it is the wave of the future.

-This inspiration I sought after harks back to one of my first blogs written, the “Tom Sawyer Wannabe”, and it became a revelation.
-The protagonist became one of my favorite characters, along with Huckleberry Finn, because I knew that some of their most celebrated antics were analogous to many of the things I got into when I was a boy.
-But, to my wife’s amazement, I had never actually read about the adventures of either character in the novels made famous by Mark Twain.
-Even though she had.
+This inspirational pursuit harks back to the subject matter of one of the first blogs I had written, the “Tom Sawyer Wannabe”, and the storyline became sort of a revelation for me.
+The protagonist in that timeless novel was one of my favorite characters, along with that of Huckleberry Finn, because I knew that some of their most celebrated antics were analogous to many of the mishaps I got myself into when I was a boy.
+But, to my wife’s disappointment, I had never actually read the books celebrating the adventures of each of those characters made famous by Mark Twain’s penmanship, even though she had.
 For shame!

 What Do I Do?

-The first thing I did was go online to the Amazon website and look for hard copies of those two books, along with one more, that I decided to be the ones I chose to read first:
+The first thing I did was go online to the Amazon website and look for hard (paperback) copies of those two books along with one more that I decided would be the first 3 candidates I chose first:

 - The Adventures Of Tom Sawyer